telescopeѲptics.net .......................................................................................... CONTENTS

 (2) magnification of the eyepiece.
 Magnification of the image formed by the objective is either relative to the object imaged (absolute, or optical magnification), or relative to its apparent size in the naked eye (apparent magnification).
 The former is expressed with a simple formula:

-with f being the telescope focal length, and o the object distance (FIG. 5).
+with f being the telescope focal length, and O the object distance (FIG. 7).
 Obviously, it is very small for astronomical objects, due to their enormous distances.
-Apparent magnification of the objective is given by the ratio of the viewing angle of its object-image from the least distance of distinct vision v (250mm average) to the viewing angle of the object observed directly.
+Apparent magnification of the objective is given by the ratio of the viewing angle of its object-image from the least distance of distinct vision (250mm average) to the viewing angle of the object observed directly.
 Since these angles are sufficiently small, they can be replaced with their tangents, giving the apparent objective magnification as

 for the focal length f in mm.

-The eyepiece effectively allows the eye to observe the object-mage formed by the objective from the distance of eyepiece focal length (ƒ' in Fig. 6).
-It makes the image apparently larger by a factor Me= ε/β, with ε and b being the apparent viewing angle in the eyepiece and in the naked eye (the latter also called "true" angle, or field of view), respectively (Fig. 5-6).
+The eyepiece acts as a magnifying glass, effectively allowing the eye to observe the object-mage formed by the objective from the distance of eyepiece's focal length (fE in FIG. 7).
+It makes the image apparently larger by a factor ME= ε/β, with ε and β being the apparent viewing angle in the eyepiece and in the naked eye (the latter also called "true" angle, or field of view), respectively (FIG. 6-7).
 Again, for small to moderate viewing angle ε, we can replace angles with their tangents (tanβ=h'/V~h'/250 for h' in mm), giving the eyepiece magnification factor as

-for the eyepiece f.l. ƒ' in mm.
-Thus, telescope magnification is a product of the two magnifications - the initial apparent magnification by the objective, and the final one by the eyepiece - resulting in Mt=MaMe~ƒ/ƒ'.
-Of course, the eyepiece magnifies by enlarging the incoming ray angle, but produces collimated beams and, thus, no actual image.
-It is the eye that transform each of these beams into a point image.
+for the eyepiece f.l. fE in mm.
+Thus, apparent telescope magnification is a product of the two magnifications - the initial apparent magnification by the objective, and the final one by the eyepiece - resulting in Mt=MaMe~f/fE.
+Of course, the eyepiece magnifies by enlarging the apparent angle of rays converging toward the eye, but it produces collimated beams and, thus, no actual image.
+It is the eye that focuses these collimated beams into point images.

 As noted, for large viewing angles in the eyepiece, use of the tangent results in higher than actual magnification figure.
 For instance, a 5mm high object-image on the optical axis is viewed through a 50mm f.l. eyepiece at an angle α given by tanα=5/50, giving α=5.7 degrees apparent viewing angle.
 And that same object-image observed through a 10mm f.l. eyepiece has the apparent viewing angle α'=26.6 degrees.
 While the tangent (i.e. eyepiece f.l.) based magnification factor is 5, actual magnification factor for the 10mm vs. 50mm eyepiece is 26.6/5.7=4.7.